Unemployment and poverty disproportionately affect African Americans (black people) making combatting hunger even harder.

 • Food stores in communities of color are often further away and have fewer healthy high quality options.

 Children’s physical health and brain development depend on them being well-fed, particularly in the earliest years of life.
 Hunger and malnutrition jeopardize children’s health, development, education and career readiness.
 Yet more than 1 in 6 children—12.5 million—live in food-insecure households.
 Equally Yoked Foundation is committed to working with programs that will provide the necessary meals that these families with and without children so desperately need.
-Remaining social while maintaining physical distance in order to help as many families with and without children as possible, Equally Yoked Foundation’s “Feeding Families” along with “Seth’s House” remain on the ground in full PPE gear (including gloves and masks) in the greater Kansas City Metro Area making door to door food deliveries.
+Remaining social while maintaining physical distance in order to help as many families with and without children as possible, Equally Yoked Foundation’s “Feeding Families” along with “Seth’s House” remain on the ground adhering to the CDC social distancing guidelines in the greater Kansas City Metro Area making door to door food deliveries.
 Our goal is to feed those that are food insecure based on financial burden, illness and disease, or environmental problems.
 This includes people from birth to 100 years old.
 While “Feeding Families” serves the homeless and hungry; “Seth’s House” supports people living with illness and disease.
 We are passionate about serving the community.
-If you know a person or group that is in need of a little extra support please email email@example.com
+If you know a person or group that is in need of a little extra support please email firstname.lastname@example.org

 Feeding Families & Seth’s HouseIn a food-rich nation like the United States, no one should go hungry.
 Equally Yoked Foundation is committed to working with programs that will provide the necessary meals that these men, women, and families so desperately need.
 We are looking for volunteers, sign up here